NamanJain2050/Programming-Notes/Quicksort.md

 - The original partition scheme described by C.A.R.
 Hoare
 - In this scheme, the pivot's final location is not necessarily at the index that was returned by the partition subroutine.
 - Hoare's scheme is more efficient than Lomuto's partition scheme because it does three times fewer swaps on average, and it creates efficient partitions even when all values are equal.
+- Like Lomuto's partition scheme, Hoare's partitioning also would cause Quicksort to degrade to O(n^2) for already sorted input, if the pivot was chosen as the first or the last element

 <b> 4.
 Time Complexity Analysis </b> <br>
 T(n) = T(k) + T(n-k-1) + \theta(n) <br>